bellackn/ansible-collection-homelab/README.md

 bellackn.proxmox_lxc
 ===============

-> This role used to be called bellackn.px_lxc and was renamed as part of #1.
+> This role used to be called bellackn.px_lxc and was renamed as part of [issue #1](https://github.com/bellackn/ansible-role-proxmox-lxc/issues/1).

 This role is a convenient wrapper for the Ansible Proxmox community module and can be used to create or delete LXCs on a Proxmox instance.